Panic (comics): Reprints

 Panic has been reprinted by publisher Russ Cochran several times.
 In 1985, it formed part of his Complete EC Library, published (in black and white) as a slipcased hardcover two-volume set.
 Panic was also reprinted issue-by-issue between March 1997 and December 1999 by Cochran (in association with Gemstone Publishing).
 This complete run was later rebound, with covers included, in three softcover EC Annuals.
 Dark Horse Comics subsequently published two hardback volumes of reprints as part of their EC Archives series, with volume 1 (issues 1 to 6) published in 2016 and volume 2 (issues 7 to 12) published in 2017.
+A paperback edition of the first volume was published in April 2026, with the second to follow in July 2026.